Taqi Modarresi

-Taqi Modarressi (1931-1997) was an Iranian writer and child psychiatrist.
+Taqi Modarressi (1932–1997) was an Iranian writer and child psychiatrist.
 He was born in Tehran, the son of a lawyer, and grew up in a highly cultured family.
 He was related to a noted progressive cleric Mirza Sayyed Mohammad Tabatabai through his mother's side.

 Biography

 He trained as a doctor at Tehran University, but after being harassed by the security forces of the Shah, he migrated to the USA in 1959.
 He worked in Wichita, Kansas, then took up a residency at Duke University.
-After marrying the writer Anne Tyler in 1963, they moved to Montreal, where he took up a residency at McGill University.
+After he married the writer Anne Tyler in 1963, they moved to Montreal, where he took up a residency at McGill University.

 He joined the faculty at the University of Maryland medical school in 1967, specializing in child development.
 In 1982, he founded the pioneering research center, Center for Infant Study.

 He had two daughters with Anne Tyler, the artist Tezh Modarressi and the writer Mitra Modarressi.

 He died of lymphoma in 1997.